 Start with a set of photos taken of the community before you arrived at various points in the project.
 Place these up in the space and get the community to walk around them and discuss amongst themselves what was happening around the time the photo was taken.
 Use these as discussion pointers to draw out a timeline of what has happened over the duration of the project and how it impacted the community.

-Indaba is designed to work within a community which is organised into smaller, representitive groups.
+Indaba is designed to work within a community which is organised into smaller, representative groups.
 This grouping is context and project dependent.
 In line with the reporting process used across the organisation, we have used gender and age as primary groupings, thus groups may be; men, women, elderly and youth.

 It is important to support the community self-selecting these groups, as well as making clear the time commitment required by participants to engage in the process.